 3D Seismic Survey Project

-The 3D Seismic Survey is an essential project of the Integrated Surat Basin Carbon Capture Storage Project.
+The 3D Seismic Survey was an essential project of the Integrated Surat Basin Carbon Capture Storage Project located in the northern Surat Basin.
 Acquired June 2015, the 3D Seismic Survey obtained geophysical data that allowed project scientists to map the properties of the different underground layers of rock at the project site.

 These geophysical rock properties provide useful information about:

 - The distribution of storage rock properties, such as pore space

 - The distribution of the overlying rocks from the seal immediately above the storage reservoir, to the near surface

 - Potential areas of weakness in rock strata, if present, which may impact on decisions in the next phases of the project.